January 15th, 2014

 The device, which is the size of a grain of rice is implanted into the Dog between the shoulder blades … Read the rest

 February 4th, 2013

 Pet owners take very good care of their companions and accessorise them to make them stylish and unique.
 They purchase exclusive pet accessories to make them comfortable and fashionable.
 Pet lovers not only buy pet jewellery, but also collars for better control and mobility.
 All such pet accessories make pets look more beautiful.
 Today, there are different types of pet accessories available in the market for dogs, cats, fish, birds or other pets.
-You can easily choose the one that … Read the rest
+You can easily choose the … Read the rest

 January 23rd, 2013